Financial Aid Policies

 Repeating and Withdrawal from a Program

-If you withdraw from a program before completion, and you are receiving federal financial aid, the MTI College Financial Aid department must calculate if you underpaid or overpaid based on the time you attended during the semester.
+If you withdraw from a program before completion, and you are receiving federal financial aid, the Campus, formerly MTI College, Financial Aid department must calculate if you underpaid or overpaid based on the time you attended during the semester.

 Withdrawal from a Program